geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 ```

 I'm writing a function to show what's in the board.
 I chose to put two empty
-spaces `"  "` between columns because fonts in my terminal all about twice as
+spaces `"  "` between columns because fonts in my terminal are about twice as
 tall as they are wide.
 Putting the spaces between the columns makes the whole
-grid appear more rectangular, as I would expect in Connect Four.
+grid appear more rectangular, as I would expect to see playing Connect Four.

 ```python
 def display_board(game):